Find the Right Insurance Policy for Your Property

-HO-1: A basic policy with limited coverage that protects the dwelling from a specific list of 11 named perils including: fire and lightning; windstorms and hail; explosion; riots and civil commotion; aircraft; vehicles; smoke; vandalism and malicious mischief; theft; glass that is part of the home; and volcanic eruptions.
-It will not cover any unnamed peril in the policy - only those explicitly listed.
-Occasionally, HO-1 policies will not cover personal belongings in the home.
-It is no longer available in most states.
+HO-1 policies offer the narrowest homeowners insurance coverage that is limited to a specific list of 11 named perils.
+The most common perils covered by an HO-1 form are fire and lightning; windstorms and hail; explosion; riots and civil commotion; aircraft; vehicles; smoke; vandalism and malicious mischief; theft; glass that is part of the home; and volcanic eruptions.
+It does not cover any unnamed perils — only those explicitly listed.
+Sometimes HO-1 policies do not cover personal belongings in the home.
+HO-1 policies are no longer available in most states.

-HO-2: A basic policy that protects against all 11 perils the HO-1 covers as well as others.
-Additional perils covered by an HO-2 policy include: damage from falling objects; and water damage from accidental overflow of plumbing, heating air-conditioning and household appliances.
+HO-2 policies protect against everything covered by the HO-1, plus two extra perils: damage from falling objects and water damage from accidental overflow of plumbing; heating, ventilation and air conditioning (HVAC); and household appliances.
 Like the HO-1, the HO-2 is a named peril policy and only the perils specifically listed are covered — no others.
 The HO-2 also covers personal property in the home.

-HO-3: The HO-3 is the most common policy form because of its broad range of coverage.
-It is an extended or special homeowners insurance policy form that protects against all 16 of the most common perils and almost any other peril, except those specifically excluded (such as earthquake, flood, landslide or mudslide, nuclear accident and sinkholes).
-However, HO-3 policies only cover personal belongings in the home against the same perils covered by an HO-2 policy form.
+HO-3 policies are the most common because of their broad range of coverage.
+Sometimes called an extended or special homeowners insurance policy form, the HO-3 covers almost any peril except those specifically excluded (such as earthquake, flood, landslide or mudslide, nuclear accident and sinkhole).

-Remember, water damage due to overflow of plumbing, heating air-conditioning and household appliances is not the same as flood damage.
+Remember, water damage due to overflow of plumbing, HVAC or household appliances is not the same as flood damage.
 Flooding is defined differently than water damage due to overflow and requires flood insurance.

-HO-5: The HO-5 policy form is identical to an HO-3, only with a twist.
-Like an HO-3, the HO-5 covers all 16 perils plus any peril that is not specifically listed as an exclusion.
-Unlike the HO-3, the HO-5 is more comprehensive and covers personal property from almost every peril, unless the item is explicitly excluded.
+HO-5 policy forms are like HO-3 policies in that they cover almost any peril that isn't specifically called out for exclusion.
+But unlike the HO-3, the HO-5 is more comprehensive and covers personal property for almost every peril, unless the item is explicitly excluded.
 The depth of the coverage makes this policy cost more than others.

 HO-8: An HO-8 policy form is designed for older homes that have a replacement cost that exceeds the actual cash value of the home.
 For that reason, the HO-8 policy form is frequently used to insure registered landmarks and architecturally significant structures.

 In the event of a loss in this case, the payout of the actual cash value would be much smaller than that of the replacement cost.
 HO-8 policies are more affordable because of that smaller payout.
-Usually the homes are greater than 40 years old and do not qualify for an HO-3 policy.
+Usually, the homes are more than 40 years old and do not qualify for an HO-3 policy.
 Like the HO-1, the HO-8 only covers the 11 common perils.

 Insuring a co-op is a little different.
-Co-op tenants do not own their unit specifically, they own shares (or a percentage) of the building where the unit is located.
-Even though co-op owners are considered tenants, they need a HO-6 policy form rather than renter’s insurance because of their stake in ownership.
-Like condo associations, co-op associations’ coverage might be limited.
+Co-op tenants do not own their unit specifically — they own a share of the whole building.
+Even though co-op owners are considered tenants, they need an HO-6 rather than renters insurance because of their ownership stake.
+Like condo associations, co-op associations may have limited coverage.

-MHP (Mobile Home Policy): MHP policy forms protect mobile homes (sometime called manufactured homes) and any structures attached to them.
-The policies can cover the same 11 perils as an HO-1 or as many perils as the HO-3 forms detailed above.
+Mobile home policy (MHP): MHP forms protect mobile homes (sometimes called manufactured homes) and any structures attached to them.
+The policies can cover the same 11 perils as an HO-1 or as many perils as the HO-3 form detailed above.
 Mobile home coverage is not in effect while the home is in transit, only when it is stationary.

 Mobile home insurance and RV insurance are not the same thing.
-Mobile home insurance is more similar in nature to other homeowners insurance policies because mobile homes are stationary.
-You can declare and insure an RV as your primary residence but since you can drive and park it, RV insurance is closer in nature to auto insurance.
+Mobile home insurance is more similar in nature to other types of homeowners insurance because mobile homes are stationary.
+You can declare and insure an RV as your primary residence, but since you can drive and park it, RV insurance is closer in nature to auto insurance.

 DF-1: If your home does not qualify for one of the homeowners insurance policy forms detailed above, you can still insure it.
-Some companies sell a DF-1 (sometimes called fire and extended coverage) policy form that offers very limited coverage if you or your home doesn't qualify for others.
-The DF-1 policy form usually covers: fire and lightning; windstorm and hail; explosion; riot or civil commotion; aircraft; vehicles; and smoke.
-Check your insurer's policy, however, since only specifically named perils will get covered.
+Some companies sell a DF-1 (sometimes called fire and extended coverage) policy form that offers very limited coverage if your home doesn't qualify for other policy forms.
+The DF-1 policy form usually covers fire and lightning; windstorm and hail; explosion; riot or civil commotion; aircraft; vehicles; and smoke.
+Check your insurer's policy, however, since only specifically named perils are covered.